yojimbo87/yojimbo87.github.com/index.md

 # Home

-Main purpose of this website is, for the time being, to store specific knowledge from various areas under the [Docs][docs].
+Main purpose of this website is, for the time being, to store specific knowledge from various areas under the [Docs][docs] sub-pages.

 [docs]: /docs